.htaccess Redirect Generator

 Why use .htaccess Redirect Generator

-- Web developers handling site migrations can generate hundreds of redirect rules from a spreadsheet of URL pairs in seconds using bulk import, avoiding hours of manual .htaccess editing.
+- Bulk import generates hundreds of redirect rules from a spreadsheet in seconds -- no manual .htaccess editing.

 How it works